vtavakkoli/QCeNN-MI/README.md

 x_j = s\,q(\theta).
 $$

-For a fixed quantum direction, the least-squares optimal scale is
+For a fixed quantum direction, the least-squares optimal scale is:

 $$
 s^*(\theta)